mdn/css-examples/learn/tasks/backgrounds/marking.md

 }
 ```

-The student could use the individual border longhands however this is unecessarily verbose as all borders are set to the same color, style and size.
+The student could use the individual border longhands however this is unnecessarily verbose as all borders are set to the same color, style and size.

 ## Task 2